commercetools/commercetools-sdk-php-v2/Migration.md

         $request = $builder->with()->categories()->get()->withHeader("foo", "bar");
         $result = $request->execute();
 ```
-The setup of the headers in the **ClientFactory**: the default value for the headers is an empty array, see the *createGuzzleClientWithOptions()* method, otherwise it could be set up in the way described below:
+There is the possibility in the v2 to set up the *Header* at Client Creation level: the default value for the headers is an empty array, see the *createGuzzleClientWithOptions()* method, otherwise it could be set up in the way described below:
 ```php
         $authConfig = new ClientCredentialsConfig(new ClientCredentials($this->clientId, $this->clientSecret));
         $client = ClientFactory::of()->createGuzzleClient(new Config(['maxRetries' => 3, 'headers' => ["foo" => "bar"]]), $authConfig);